winddweb/blog/_posts/2016-05-29-recommend-apps-boost-your-mac.md

 Introduction
 ---
 This is a long list of applications that I highly recommend.
-If you have better alternatives or some must-have app you want to recommend, leave a comment!
+If you have better alternatives or some must-have apps you want to recommend, leave a comment!

 Safari